ietf-wg-idr/RFC4271bis/rfc4271bis.md

-When a BGP speaker receives an UPDATE message from an internal peer, the receiving BGP speaker SHALL NOT re-distribute the routing information contained in that UPDATE message to other internal peers (unless the speaker acts as a BGP Route Reflector {{?RFC2796}}).
+When a BGP speaker receives an UPDATE message from an internal peer, the receiving BGP speaker SHALL NOT re-distribute the routing information contained in that UPDATE message to other internal peers (unless the speaker acts as a BGP Route Reflector {{?RFC4456}}).

 As part of Phase 3 of the route selection process, the BGP speaker has updated its Adj-RIBs-Out.
-All newly installed routes and all newly unfeasible routes for which there is no replacement route SHALL be advertised to its peers by means of an UPDATE message.
+All newly installed routes and all newly unfeasible routes for which there is no replacement route SHALL be advertised to its peers by means of one or more UPDATE messages.

 A BGP speaker SHOULD NOT advertise a given feasible BGP route from its Adj-RIB-Out if it would produce an UPDATE message containing the